Get up to date on changes to cervical screening

 September is Cervical Screening Awareness Month.
 You should have regular screening tests if you have a cervix (including trans or non-binary people), are between 25 and 69 and have ever been sexually active.

-The test takes about 10 minutes.
-You may have pay a fee for the test – no more than what you would usual pay to see a doctor or nurse.
+Both tests take about 10 minutes.
+You may have pay a fee for the test with a health professional – no more than what you would usual pay to see a doctor or nurse.
+Any follow-up tests are free.

 Find out when your next screening test is due by calling your GP or freephone 0800 729 729.